ICarly: Music

-Website

-The iCarly.com website when accessed outside the show contained many promotional videos by the cast (as their respective characters), as well as content created and sent in by viewers.
-Other features on the site included characters' blogs, pictures from the set, songs, games, and comments from viewers.
-Many fictional websites from this show were redirected to this page.
-For example, web search engine "zaplook.com", video platform "splashface.com", user-generated cartoon repository "ToonJuice", online shop e-commerce site "craigsmix.com", nevelocity.com, GirlyCow.com, WebFlicks.com, RadioDingo.com, PillowMyHead.com, AggressiveParenting.com, SamPuckett.com, TheValerieShow.com, SendMeaSack.com, Beavecoon.org, NeverWatchiCarly.com, iSnarly.com, SprayYourChildren.com, WhatsWrongWithMyBody.com, and any other website mentioned on the show redirected to that page.
-The website closed down on April 4, 2018.
-Since then, iCarly.com now redirects to the iCarly information page on the Nickelodeon website.

 Video games

 An animated PC hidden object game, iCarly: iDream in Toons, was released by Nickelodeon in 2009.
 Jerry Trainor is the only actor from the cast who lends his voice to the game, the rest of the characters' speech being dubbed with typing sounds on a keyboard.

 On May 13, 2009, Nickelodeon announced they had reached an agreement with Activision to produce an iCarly video game for the Nintendo DS and Wii.
 The game was released on October 28, 2009.
 The cast lent their voices in the videogame.
 A sequel, iCarly 2: iJoin the Click!, was released on November 16, 2010, for the same platforms.

 On December 4, 2009, an app was released for iPhone and iPod Touch titled "Sam's Remote", consisting of an interactive version of the remote Sam uses on live casts of iCarly in the show, where one pushes different buttons and they make silly sound effects.
 Available through the iTunes App Store for $1.99 download.

+On June 12, 2012, a Nintendo DS game titled "iCarly: Groovy Foodie!" developed by WayForward was released.